Miami: Culture

 Miami enjoys a vibrant culture that is influenced by a diverse population from all around the world.
-Miami is known as the "Magic City" for seemingly popping up overnight due to its young age, massive growth, and its aesthetics of neon art deco.
-The city itself is infamous for its drug war in the early 1980s and its outrun aesthetics.
-It is also nicknamed the "Capital of Latin America" because of its high population of Spanish-speakers.
+Miami is known as the "Magic City" for seemingly popping up overnight due to its young age and massive growth.
+Miami is infamous for its drug war in the early 1980s and its outrun aesthetics.
+It is nicknamed the "Capital of Latin America" because of its high population of Spanish speakers.

-Miami has been the setting of numerous films and television shows, including Miami Vice, Cocaine Cowboys, Burn Notice, Jane the Virgin, Scarface, The Birdcage, Ace Ventura: Pet Detective, The Golden Girls, 2 Fast 2 Furious, and Dexter.
-Several video games, including Hotline Miami, the Gameloft racing game Asphalt Overdrive, Scarface: The World Is Yours, and the fictional Vice City in several video games across the Grand Theft Auto series, most notably Grand Theft Auto: Vice City, is based on Miami.
+Miami has been the setting of numerous films and television shows, including Bad Boys, Miami Vice, Cocaine Cowboys, CSI: Miami, Burn Notice, Jane the Virgin, Scarface, The Birdcage, Ballers, South Beach Tow, Ace Ventura: Pet Detective, Ride Along 2, Love & Hip Hop: Miami, Kourtney & Kim Take Miami, Family Karma, The Golden Girls, 2 Fast 2 Furious, Austin & Ally, The Real CSI: Miami, and Dexter.
+Several video games, including Hotline Miami, the Gameloft racing game Asphalt Overdrive, Scarface: The World Is Yours, and the fictional Vice City in several video games across the Grand Theft Auto series, most notably Grand Theft Auto: Vice City and the upcoming Grand Theft Auto VI, is based on Miami.

-Entertainment and performing arts
+Entertainment

+Venues

-In addition to annual festivals like the Calle Ocho Festival, Miami is home to many entertainment venues, theaters, museums, parks and performing arts centers.
-The newest addition to the Miami arts scene is the Adrienne Arsht Center for the Performing Arts, home of the Florida Grand Opera and the second-largest performing arts center in the United States after Lincoln Center in New York City.
+Miami is home to many entertainment venues, theaters, museums, parks, and performing arts centers.
+The Adrienne Arsht Center for the Performing Arts is the home of the Florida Grand Opera and the second-largest performing arts center in the United States after Lincoln Center in New York City.
 The center attracts many large-scale operas, ballets, concerts, and musicals from around the world.

 Other performing arts venues in Miami include the Olympia Theater, Wertheim Performing Arts Center, the Fair Expo Center, the Tower Theater, and the Bayfront Park Amphitheater.

+Miami's first boat-in movie theater opened in 2020.

+Events

+Miami is home to a number of annual festivals, such as the Calle Ocho Festival, the largest Latin music festival in the country, which has run since 1978.

-Another celebrated event is the Miami International Film Festival, taking place every year for 10 days around the first week of March, during which independent international and American films are screened across the city.
+Another celebrated event is the Miami International Film Festival, taking place every year for 10 days around the first week of March, during which independent international and American films are screened across Miami.
 Miami has over a half dozen independent film theaters.

+The Miami Jewish Film Festival (MJFF) was established in 1996.
+It is an annual event held in January that screens a variety of films relating to Jewish history and culture.
+As of 2025, the festival awards a number of film awards: Critics Jury Prize, Next Wave Jury Prize, Kadima Jury Prize, Torchbearer Award, Emerging Filmmaker Award, and the Audience Awards for Best Narrative Film, Documentary Film, and Short Film.
+The Miami Jewish Film Club holds special screenings throughout the year.